 For Faculty & Advisors

-Honors is delighted to hear from advisors in all departments who want to help their Honors Scholars achieve their own goals as creative problem-solvers.
+Honors is delighted to hear from faculty and advisors in all departments who want to help Honors Scholars achieve their goals as creative problem-solvers.

 - Honors Program membership and graduation requirements